johankraft/DevAlertDemoSTM32L475/README.md

 The only things needed are:

 - Your DevAlert evaluation account.
 If you don't have this already, sign up at https://devalert.io/auth/signup and you get the account immidiatly.
+- The DevAlert tools (link below)
 - A terminal program like Teraterm
 - Python installed

-The rest is provided in this repository.

 In this configuration, the DFM library outputs the data as hex strings to the serial VCOM interface.
 The data is received using a terminal program (together with other output) and logged to a text file.
 The text file is then processed by the DevAlert tools and the data is uploaded to the cloud.
 This can run continously and upload multiple alerts from the device over a long time period, if needed.

 For the terminal program we mostly use Teraterm, but any terminal program with a logging capability should work.